stephanbracke/intermagnet-technical-manual/chapters/usingdata/cdromdvdusb.rst

    managing IMOs in a given country in graphical form.

-Before 2006, corrected data were re-published on the next available CD/DVD if published definitive data were found to contain errors.
+Before 2006, corrected data were re-published on the next available physical media if published definitive data were found to contain errors.
 The 12 corrected monthly IAF bin files and other metadata files were included, if necessary, in a subdirectory with an observatory and year specific name